 In March 2015, the law was changed to make it an offence to drive with one or more controlled drugs above a specified level in your blood.
 The change in Section 5 (A) of the Road Traffic Act means that the police no longer have to prove that a driver was impaired by drugs they have taken.
 Instead, they simply have to show that drugs had been in their system above the specified level.
 If it can be proven in court that a person was driving over the legal cannabis limit, there may be a conviction.

 What Are the Penalties for Driving Under the Influence of Cannabis?

 Cannabis is still an illegal substance in many countries, including in the UK, and should you be caught driving above the tiny legal limit, there will probably be a minimum twelve-month driving disqualification with the possibility of up to six months in prison.
 Since the 2015 introduction of Section 5 (A) of the RTA, the number of convictions for THC present in blood has risen steadily from 2,346 in 2015 to 10,206 in 2019 – the most recent figures available.

 CBD and Driving

 There are two different elements of cannabis, CBD (cannabidiol) and THC (tetrahydrocannabinol).
-CBD is legal and known for the good effects it has with pain relief and relaxation; it is common to see oils, creams and skincare products with CBD extract in.
+CBD is legal and known for the good effects it has with pain relief and relaxation; it is common to see oils, creams, and skincare products with CBD extract.
 It is also legal to vape CBD in the UK.